 - The Law

-I think the first and second are really something special, the next two are good but not great (because their stories just aren't as interesting), and the last I don't recommend because the problem with it is too subtle for children to really understand or see through.
+I think the first through fourth are really something special, the next two are good but not great (because their stories just aren't as interesting), and the last four I don't recommend because there are problems with them too subtle for children to really understand or see through.